Structured Cabling With Cat5e, Cat6a/e & Cat7

 Categorized Structured Cabling for Small & Large Business

-Categorized cable, also known as Ethernet or LAN cable, is the most standard cable when building a structured cable infrastructure to boost voice and data network performance for your small or large business.
+Categorized cable, commonly known as Ethernet or LAN cable, is the industry standard for building a structured cabling system that enhances voice and data network performance, whether for small or large businesses.

-Structured cabling is governed by a set of telecommunication standards TIA/EIA-568 A and B which helps insure best practices for design and installation for voice, video and data networks.
+Structured cabling follows the TIA/EIA-568 A and B telecommunication standards, ensuring best practices in design and installation for voice, video, and data networks, delivering reliable performance across systems.

 Interested in upgrading your network?
 Contact our structured cabling professionals for expert network cabling help.